horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 > _**If a private key generated in a standard-compliant manner, then any other standard-compliant wallet should be able to derive payment addresses and past transactions for each supported cryptocurrency.**_

 Once the app knows the addresses for say Bitcoin, it connects to the Bitcoin blockchain and looks for transactions involving those addresses.
 As a result of that process the wallet app can display the balances and past transactions associated with that private key.

 ## 6. Moving Between Wallets

-Moreover, good non-custodial wallets enable private key migration between wallets.

-A private key created on one non-custodial wallet can be used (restored) in another non-custodial wallet.
+Good non-custodial wallets enable private key migration between wallets.
+In other words, a private key created on one non-custodial wallet app should be compatible with other non-custodial wallet apps.

-> _**This means that the user is not restricted to a single wallet provider and may easily migrate between non-custodial wallets built by different parties.**_
+> _**The user should not be restricted to a single wallet provider and should be able easily migrate to other non-custodial wallet apps built by different parties.**_

-If your phone breaks, or the wallet app stops working, your funds are still safe; you will always be able to restore access to your crypto funds using the private key the wallet generated.
+If your phone breaks, or the wallet app stops working, your funds are safe; you will always be able to restore access to your cryptocurrency using the private key.
 There are no time frames---the same key would work years later.

-Not all non-custodial wallets provide an Import (or Restore) wallet feature.

-When choosing a wallet you should look for one that's standard compliant in that regard and supports import/export of private keys.
+When choosing a wallet look for one that is standard compliant and supports import/export of private keys.

-A good breed of non-custodial wallet handle private keys in a way where a person can easily migrate to another wallet and vice versa.

 > _**Note: When migrating your private key from one wallet to another you need the destination wallet to support all cryptocurrencies that private key controls.**_